Kid Icarus: Uprising: Reception

 Kid Icarus: Uprising received largely positive reviews from critics.
 On aggregate site Metacritic, the game scored 83/100 based on 75 critic reviews.
 Famitsu gave the game a perfect score of 40 points.
 In its review, the magazine praised the attention to detail, flexibility, and general gameplay balance.
 It also positively noted the game's dialogue.
 Marty Sliva, writing for 1Up.com, said that there was "a never-ending litany of things to love" about Uprising.
 IGNs Richard George called Uprising "a fantastic game" despite its flaws.
 Simon Parkin of Eurogamer said that "Kid Icarus: Uprising is a strong, pretty game turned into an essential one by way of its surrounding infrastructure".
 GameSpots Ashton Raze said that Uprising was a fun game when it hit its stride, calling it "a deep and satisfying shooter" despite its issues with control and character movement.
 Neal Ronaghan of Nintendo World Report, while commenting on control issues, called Uprising an "amazing game" packed with content.

 Nintendo Power gave a positive review to the game.
 Jeff Cork of Game Informer was more critical than other reviewers, saying that most other aspects of the game were let down badly by the control scheme.
 Edge Magazine was positive overall, saying that fans of the original Kid Icarus would enjoy the game, praising the way it effectively combined elements from multiple genres.
 Steve Hogarty of Official Nintendo Magazine recommended Uprising for hardcore gamers rather than casual gamers, saying that it felt deeper than equivalent home console games.
-Opinions were generally positive on the lighthearted story, in-game dialogue, graphics, several aspects of gameplay, and its multiplayer options, but an unanimous criticism was the control scheme, which was variously described as difficult or potentially damaging to players' hands, while also creating issues with moving Pit.
+Opinions were generally positive on the lighthearted story, in-game dialogue, graphics, several aspects of gameplay, and its multiplayer options, but a unanimous criticism was the control scheme, which was variously described as difficult or potentially damaging to players' hands, while also creating issues with moving Pit.
 There were also negative comments about the game's linear structure.

 During its first week on sale in Japan, Uprising reached the top of gaming charts with sales of 132,526 units.
 It also boosted sales of the 3DS to just over 67,000 from just under 26,000 the previous week.
 By April, the game remained in the top five best-selling games with over 205,000 units sold.
 Going into May, it was cited by Nintendo as a reason for increased profits, alongside other titles such as Fire Emblem Awakening.
 As of December 2012, Uprising had sold just over 316,000 copies in Japan, becoming the 28th best-selling game of the year.
 In North America, the game sold over 135,000 units, becoming one of the better-selling Nintendo products of the month.
 In the UK, the game came in seventh place in the all-format gaming charts.
 As of April 2013, the game has sold 1.18 million units, being the 10th best-selling title for the system at that time.